Acute Pericarditis Workup

 The traditional approach is the subxiphoid technique.
 This technique avoids injury to the coronary arteries, as follows.

-• The chest is prepared with Betadine and a 16-gauge to 18-gauge catheter is introduced between the xiphoid and the left subcostal margin.
+• The chest is prepared with Betadine and a 16-gauge to 18-gauge needle is introduced between the xiphoid and the left subcostal margin.

-• The catheter is directed toward the inferior tip of the left scapula with slow advancement and with negative pressure.
+• The needle is directed toward the inferior tip of the left scapula with slow advancement and with aspiration.

-• If fluid is found, the catheter is advanced and the needle is withdrawn.
+• If fluid is found, the needle is exchanged for a catheter over a guidewire.
 Fluid is removed via the catheter.

 • The catheter may be sutured in place for subsequent use.
 Alternatively, a 16-gauge to 18-gauge spinal needle may be used for one-time drainage.